ArturMinnullin/arturminnullin.github.io/_posts/2016-01-20-the-rapid-rspec-launch.markdown

 ---
 layout: post
-title: The rapid RSpec launch with the custom sublime package
+title: The rapid RSpec launch with the custom Sublime package
-description: Writing custom sublime package to accelerate the launch of the specific spec
+description: Writing custom Sublime package to accelerate the launch of the specific spec
 date: 2016-01-20 00:00:00
 ---
 It turns out that testing is crucial.
 The everyday routine of good developer consists of several actions: write the failing test, implement code for this, launch the test again, refactor code and continue the process until you are satisfied.

-I use sublime as a text editor and after creating the test I always need to switch to the console, type `rspec spec/` and use autocomplete to reach the desired file.
+I use Sublime as a text editor and after creating the test I always need to switch to the console, type `rspec spec/` and use autocomplete to reach the desired file.
 However, it is becoming irritable especially when nesting is huge.
 Of course, I can use `Ruby Tests` package, but it provides ability to run test only inside the text editor.
 I believe that there are more convenient and efficient way.

 What I need is something that will generate string for the firing specific spec.
 For that purpose I have written a short Sublime package.
 In this article, I want to share how I have implemented it.